 Should a tie still remain, a computerized draw of lots will determine the candidate who will be offered admission, ensuring a fair and unbiased selection process.

-By remaining informed and adequately prepared via self-preparation or enrolling a CLAT coaching, aspiring lawyers can navigate the CLAT process with confidence and pursue their dreams of a career in law.
+By remaining informed and adequately prepared via self-preparation or enrolling in CLAT online coaching, aspiring lawyers can navigate the CLAT process with confidence and pursue their dreams of a career in law.
 With the right CLAT preparation and an understanding of these guidelines, candidates can position themselves for success in the upcoming examination.

 Good luck to all aspiring law students!